 Incumbents however, must announce their candidacy in the same manner, by February 1st

 8. Terms of office

 b.
 The President, the First, Third and Fifth

-Vice Presidents shall be elected in odd numbered years.
+Vice Presidents shall be elected in the year 2015.

 c.
 The Second and Fourth Vice President and the Secretary-Treasurer